ksekara/dog_classifier/README.md

 ## Project Motivation<a name="motivation"></a>

-This Project was carried out as the part of [Udacity Data Scientis Nanodegree Programme.](https://www.udacity.com/course/data-scientist-nanodegree--nd025), with following motivations:
+This Project was carried out as the part of [Udacity Data Scientist Nanodegree Programme.](https://www.udacity.com/course/data-scientist-nanodegree--nd025), with following motivations:

 1. What is the best method to build dog breed classifier ?
 2. Accuracy of the model when comes to identify dog breed ?